sPHENIX-Collaboration/macros/calibrations/tpc_calibration/fillGainMap/README.md

-# TPC Gain & IB maps generation macro.
+# TPC Gain & IBF maps generation macro.
 This macro is generating maps of Gain and IBF for the sPHENIX TPC.

 ## Input.